atancoder/basic_neural_net_framework/README.md

 # Deep Learning

-Me buiding my own Deep Learning Framework (think Tensorflow/PyTorch) to help me learn the basics better
+Built my own Deep Learning Framework (think Tensorflow/PyTorch) to help me learn the basics better.
+Implemented backprop and calculated gradients manually.
+Results are comparable to using pytorch and tensorflow.